Attach Files to a Task tasks.task.files.attach

 attachmentId |

 The identifier of the file attachment to the task.
-Data about the file can be obtained by the attachment identifier using the disk.attachedObject.get method |
+You can get file data by the attachment identifier using the disk.attachedObject.get method |

 |